• Skip to main content

 • Butter - Use 1 Tablespoon of butter to first grease your pan, then use the rest to melt for the almond topping.

-• Sliced Almonds - Another french toast protein boost comes from the almonds baked over the top!
+• Sliced Almonds - Another French toast protein boost comes from the almonds baked over the top!
 You could increase the amount a bit if you want to add protein, and could also substitute chopped walnuts or pecans.

 Step-By-Step Instructions

 Step 1 - Grease an 8x8 baking dish with butter or cooking spray and line it with bread cut into large cubes.
-I like to put it in the baking dish first so you can eyeball that you have the right amount.

 Step 2 - Whisk together the egg, milk, salt, cinnamon and almond extract and add the bread to the bowl.
 Mix well until the bread is fully coated in the egg mixture.

-Step 3 - Let the bread sit in the egg while you make the topping.
 In a small bowl, melt butter in the microwave and mix in the brown sugar and almonds with a fork.

 Step 5 - Cover with plastic wrap, or a reused bread or bun plastic bag works great, and refrigerate overnight.

 Step 6 - In the morning, preheat your oven to 375° and bake uncovered for 30 minutes.
-Serve with maple syrup and berries!

-Tips
+Chef Tips

-Protein French Toast Bake
+Protein French Toast Bake with berries and almond topping.

 Do I have to refrigerate overnight?

-No. If you want to make this french toast casserole the morning you are going to eat it, you can.
+No. If you want to make this French toast casserole the morning you are going to eat it, you can.
 The longer the bread sits in the egg mixture, the more it is able to soak up the liquid, so even an hour in the fridge is beneficial.
 If you don't have an hour, it will be ok to make it and bake it immediately, just make sure to really mix the bread into the egg mixture well.

-Can I make this Protein French Toast Recipe Gluten-Free?
+Can I make this Protein French Toast recipe gluten-free?

 Yes!
-A gluten free french toast casserole is as easy as substituting your favorite gluten-free bread!
+A gluten-free French toast casserole is as easy as substituting your favorite gluten-free bread!

-Can I make this a Dairy-Free French Toast Casserole?
+Can I make this a dairy-free French Toast Casserole?

 Yes!
 Make it an Almond Milk French Toast Bake!
 Substitute the milk in the recipe for any dairy-free milk of your choice.
+Use coconut out in place of the butter.

 More Weekday Breakfast Recipes!

-• Easy Protein Pancakes
+Easy Protein Pancakes

-• Kid's Healthy Breakfast Ideas
+Kid's Healthy Breakfast Ideas

-• The Smoothie Bucket - Perfect Smoothies Without A Recipe!
+The Smoothie Bucket - Perfect Smoothies Without A Recipe!

-• Apple Pecan Granola
+Maple Pecan Applesauce Granola

 Easy Weekday Protein French Toast Bake

 This Easy Weekday Protein French Toast Bake is the perfect quick and easy breakfast when the kids just want cereal everyday!
 This recipe is not just for a holiday brunch, but for busy weekday mornings!
-It takes 5 minutes to put together before you go to bed, sits overnight in the fridge, and bakes in 30 minutes in the morning!
+It takes 10 minutes to put together before you go to bed, sits overnight in the fridge, and bakes in 30 minutes in the morning!
 High in protein with lots of eggs, milk and almond topping, and deliciously kid-approved!

-5 from 1 vote
+5 from 4 votes

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Breakfast
+Course: Breakfast

-Cuisine American
+Cuisine: American

 Ingredients

-• 4 to 5 cups crusty bread, cut into large cubes (about ⅔'s of a baguette, ciabatta, or any crusty French or Italian loaf)
+• 4 to 5 cups crusty bread, cut into large cubes (about ⅔'s of a baguette, ciabatta, or any crusty French or Italian unflavored loaf)

 • 5 eggs